-When the markets are chaotic and constantly in flux, it’s smart to save money and not spend.
-Unless you’re a marketer and part of your job is to spend money.
+When the markets are chaotic, it’s smart to save money and not spend.
+Unless you’re a marketer and part of your job is to make smart investments that deliver results.
 What should we do?

 Marketers need to create a budget framework that reins in the chaos.
 As our budgets shrink, the need to make every dollar count grows more acute.
 Marketing is still held to the mandate of improving company growth, so it’s critical that we have a robust investment plan in place.

 Define a Structure and Align Behind It

 65% of marketers don’t have confidence in their ability to measure the impact of their investments.
 Before you throw good money after bad, step back and assess all the moving pieces in your budget.

 It’s surprisingly common for marketers to operate in silos, with each team using separate processes (or none!) to manage their marketing spend.
 Chaos results when there’s a lack of consistency among all these budgets, and Allocadia’s goal is to help you eliminate the stress and confusion caused by inconsistencies.
 The best way to gain control is to bring your budgets together with an agreed upon hierarchy or structure.